Tron: Uprising: Design

-Director Charlie Bean explained 'the idea was to create a distinct style for the CG show not seen elsewhere on television or in film.'
+Director Charlie Bean explained "the idea was to create a distinct style for the CG show not seen elsewhere on television or in film."
 He worked closely with art director Alberto Mielgo, character designer Robert Valley (animation artist for the Gorillaz music videos) and lead vehicle designer Daniel Simon, who was previously responsible for many vehicle designs in the Tron: Legacy feature film, including the light cycles.
 Mielgo won the Primetime Emmy Award for his art direction in 2013.

 Casting

 In December 2010, it was announced that Elijah Wood, Bruce Boxleitner, Lance Henriksen, Emmanuelle Chriqui, Mandy Moore, Paul Reubens, Nate Corddry and Reginald VelJohnson would voice characters in a television series based on the Tron franchise, titled Tron: Uprising.

 Cancellation

 On January 14, 2013, producer Edward Kitsis responded to rumors of cancellation by stating, "I don't know what the future [of Tron: Uprising] is now.
 I know at the present, I can say we need more viewers."
 Disney XD moved the program in the broadcast schedule to Monday mornings at 12:00 AM Eastern until the first season episodes finished airing on January 28, 2013.
-After the last episode of the first season aired, no more episodes of Tron: Uprising have been produced.
+No more episodes of Tron: Uprising were ever produced following the airing of the final episode.